 But from the perspective of functionals, continuity means that if a sequence of test functions converges smoothly and locally to a limit, then the outputs produced by the functional also converge.
 In contrast to the usual function continuity, this is a different meaning and definition of continuity.
 This is necessary to ensure stability and provide physical meaning and interpretation to modeled variables and systems.

 Given a set of test functions $\{\varphi_1, \varphi_2, \cdots \varphi_n \cdots \varphi_N\} \in C_c^\infty(\mathbb{R)}$, the set of functions converge to a limit function $\varphi$,

-if the functions converge uniformly: all their derivatives converge uniformly: and the supports remain bounded in a compact set, i.e., functions do not explode to infinity.
-If these conditions are met, it ensures that any $\varphi_n$ is indistinguishable from $\varphi$ even under arbitrarily fine local inspection.
+and the supports remain bounded in a compact set, i.e., functions do not explode to infinity.
+If these conditions are met, it ensures that any $\varphi_n$ is indistinguishable from $\varphi$ even under arbitrarily local inspection.
 Note that 'sup' here is not 'support' but 'supremum', meaning least upper bound, in this case taken over the entire variable $t$, which is why we write $\sup_t$.
-Notaionally, we are also using $\displaystyle D^k \equiv \frac{d^k \varphi}{dt^k}$.
+Notationally, we are also using $\displaystyle D^k \equiv \frac{d^k \varphi}{dt^k}$.
 So writing $\sup_t |D^k (\varphi_n - \varphi)(t)|$ means the largest value ($\equiv$ the smallest possible upper bound) of all the derivatives of $(\varphi_n - \varphi)(t)$ as $t$ ranges over all real numbers, i.e., $t \in \mathbb{R}$.

 In the case of the Dirac delta defined by Equation \ref{eq:dirac.delta}, where $F(\varphi) := \delta_a(\varphi) := \varphi(a)$, if $\varphi_n \rightarrow \varphi$, then $\varphi_n(a) \to \varphi(a)$ for any value $t=a$.
 And